mkdecisiondev/devdocs/aws/advanced-topics/pass-file-through-API-gateway/pass-file-through-API-gateway.md

 	headers: {},
 	isBase64Encoded: true/false.

 To check if this is working with a real PDF, download and open Postman.
 While you are doing that, grab the URL of the method in API Gateway.
-First deploy the API by going to the Resources section, clicking the “Actions” drop-down button and selecting “Deploy API.”
+First deploy the API by going to the Resources section, clicking the "Actions" drop-down button and selecting "Deploy API."

 ![alt text](images/image8.png)

 Select the Deployment stage.
-If there is none, create a new deployment stage and name it “prod.”
+If there is none, create a new deployment stage and name it "prod."

 After the API has been deployed, go to the Stages section under the API name on the left side of the screen, click on your new deployment, click on your resource, and click on the POST method.